navig8s/navig8/README.md

 ```
 5. Copy the output of FE static inside `frontend/dist` folder anywhere you want.
 6. Set `Access-Control-Allow-Origin` for the helm repo you've specified so navig8 could fetch all files it needs.
-For example you host navig8 at `https://navig8-instance.com`.
+For example, you host navig8 at `https://navig8-instance.com`.
 This should be included in the `Access-Control-Allow-Origin` header for all files in the specified helm chart.

 ## Examples